adrianrivadulla/FootNet/README.md

 Footwear: LINK
 Prolonged dataset: LINK

-Please note that FootStrikes and Inclines were already open access datasets retrieved from here and here, and credit should go to the researchers leading the original projects.
+Please note that FootStrikes and Inclines were already open access datasets retrieved from [here](link) and [here](link), and credit should go to the researchers leading the original projects.
 We just reshare their work organised conveniently for our study.

 ## Data processing

 Biomechanical basic data processing steps including marker trajecotry filtering, rigid body segment model scaling, calculation of segment position and orientation, calculation of joint kinematics, ground reaction force baseline noise removal and filtering were performed in Visual3D.
-Visual3D pipelines for each individual to perform these steps are included and the way those individual pipelines were created based on pipeline templates can be replicated using NameOfScript in Matlab.
+Visual3D pipelines for each individual to perform these steps are included.
+These subject-specific pipelines were automatically created based on a template and executed in Visual3D through Matlab using NameOfScript in Matlab.

 Following data processing steps including segmentation of running trials in gait cycles using the highest position of the foot centre of mass, ground reaction force and kinematics data quality assessment, identification of the contact phase using the vertical ground reaction force within each cycle and subsequent identification of foot strike and toe off were performed in Matlab using NameOfScript.

 FootNet's architectue and development was completed in Python.
-Hence, the Python script NameOfScript was used to gather the output files produced in the previous data processing steps, calculate segment linear velocities and save the input features, target labels, trial names and vertical ground reaction force vectors in a more "Python-friendly" format for FootNet development.
+NameOfScript Python script was used to gather the output files produced in the previous data processing steps, calculate segment linear velocities and save the input features, target labels, trial names and vertical ground reaction force vectors in a more "Python-friendly" format for FootNet development.

 ## FootNet development